GLOSSARY

 hormone that is critical to growth and development processes in embryos and young birds; contributes to secretions of reproductive hormones in breeding adults; secreted by the thyroid; secreted by the Thyroid; abbreviated T3

-larger of the 2 bones of the forearm; thick in diameter and slightly curved; posterior to the other forearm bone, the radius; secondary feathers attach to the posterior side of the ulna; photo
+larger of the 2 bones of the forearm; thick in diameter and slightly curved; posterior to the other forearm bone, the radius; secondary feathers attach to the posterior side of the ulna; photo; 3-D image of the wing bones including the ulna and radius

 1 of 2 carpal (wrist) bones, the other being the radiale; at the distal end of the ulna (arm) bone